wp-plugins/wp-members/readme.txt

 * Replaced WPMEM_URL constant with $wpmem->url.
 * New folder structure being implemented
   - All admin js & css now load from /assets/ not /admin/

+Other Improvements

+* Changed load for WP-Members Admin API so that emails, dialogs, and tabs only load on the WP-Members settings screens (where they are used).
+* Changed email "from" to only load if the WP-Members Email object is doing a send (user or admin).
+This saves an option load when not needed.

 = 3.2.9 =